lsw4cq/SQL-Project/cleaning_data.md

 * There are some SKUs listed in all_sessions that don't exist in products and skus that exist in sales_by_sku but not products
 * There are five skus that are in the sales_by_sku but aren't in all_sessions or products
 * SKUs are varying length, some with characters and some numeric
-## Structure of Database
-* There are no defined relationships

 ## Column Types
 * Price columns are bigint instead of numeric
-* Time columns are integer with no indication if it is milliseconds or seconds
-## NULL Values
-* There are many null values that need to have values added

-## Channel Grouping
-* Analytics table has 'social', all_sessions does not have 'social'

 ## Products Table
 * Should there be negative values in the sentiment score?